Notebook Magic Functions

 commands.

-Where possible, use the ezmllib
+Where possible, use the ezmllib functions instead of the equivalent

 magics.
 See Notebook ezmllib Functions.